-Maurice L. Adams recalls joining the ROTC program to offset his GI Bill from World War II ending his 3 year in college.
-He explains being called to active duty and being trained as a second lieutenant.
+Maurice L. Adams joined the ROTC program for three years during college to supplement his GI Bill from World War II.
+He discusses the benefits of joining the ROTC and eventually finishing college.
+He recalls being called to active duty and describes the different locations he went for training to become a second lieutenant.

 Volunteered for Overseas Duty

 Nicholas Mastromatteo remembers completing his military training shortly before the armistice was signed in 1953.
-He explains that because fighting did begin again in Korea, he volunteered for overseas duty.
-He shares he wanted to go to Korea but was assigned to Germany instead.
-He notes that following his discharge, he utilized his military resources to attend Innsbruck Medical School in Austria.
+He explains how fighting continued in Korea, he volunteered for overseas duty.
+He shares that he wanted to go to Korea but was assigned to Germany instead.
+He documents how he utilized his military resources to attend Innsbruck Medical School in Austria.
 Even though he never went to Korea, he feels there was a need for the United States to defend Korea, and he was not interested in the world becoming communist.

 Benefits of the GI Bill

 Nicholas Mastromatteo describes his position as an infantry medic and his use of the GI Bill.
 He briefly breaks down the position as a field medic during his time in Germany.
-Because of the resources from the GI Bill, he shares how he was able to stay in Austria and earn his medical degree.
+Because of the resources from the GI Bill, he elaborates on being able to stay in Austria and earning his medical degree.